Oddbods

-Oddbods (also known as The Oddbods Show) is a Singaporean computer-animated comedy television series produced by One Animation.
-The series centers on seven characters—Bubbles, Pogo, Newt, Jeff, Slick, Fuse and Zee—wearing furry suits of different colors.
+Oddbods (also known as The Oddbods Show) is a Singaporean-British computer-animated comedy television series produced by One Animation.
+The series centers on eight characters—Bubbles, Pogo, Newt, Jeff, Slick, Fuse, Zee and as of season 4, Lulu—wearing furry suits of different colors.
 The characters make sounds but there is no dialogue, making the series easily translatable and international.
+The characters also do not speak English or any human languages coherently, and the characters only speak gibberish.

-The series debuted in 2013, and the first season ended in 2015.
-Each season has 60 episodes.
+The series debuted in 2013.
+Each season has 60 episodes, and the first season ended in 2015.
 Season two followed in 2016.
-Season three released in April 4, 2022 on Netflix.
-Each episode is relatively short, and various formats have been broadcast, including one-, five-, and seven-minute episodes.
+Season three released on 4 April 2022 on Netflix.
+Each episode is relatively short, and various formats have been broadcast, including one, five, and seven-minute episodes.

 The series has won several awards since its debut, including the Asian Television Awards, Apollo Awards, Gold Panda Awards, and Web TV Asia Awards.
 In 2017, it was nominated for an international Kids Emmy Award.

 Plot

-The series focuses on seven creatures in colorful furry suits called the Oddbods: Fuse, Pogo, Newt, Slick, Bubbles, Jeff and Zee.
+The series focuses on eight creatures in colorful furry suits called the Oddbods: Fuse, Pogo, Newt, Slick, Bubbles, Jeff, Zee, and Lulu.

 The storyline of each episode depicts how these characters "survive the perils of everyday life, unintentionally turning ordinary situations into unexpected, extraordinary and always humorous events."
 Episodes typically employ physical comedy and pranks played out between the characters, and the events that follow.

 The series was conceived as a non-dialogue comedy, which the series' creators and writers say, "captures the madcap yet charming antics of the Oddbods, who celebrate success where they find it and take failure in their stride.
 To turn 'different' into a positive; celebrating individuality in a humorous, warm and unexpected way."

-The series' strapline is "Embrace Your Inner Odd, There's a Little Odd in Everyone!"
+The series' strapline is "Embrace your inner odd, there's a little odd in everyone!"